ShawnData/builtwith_api/README.md

 # API KEY

-To run the program, first you would need to get API KEY from Buildwith.com and update the 'api_key' in the follow code:
+To run the program, first you would need to get API KEY from Buildwith.com and update the _api_key_ in the follow code:
 ```
 def __init__(self, technologies, api='trend', api_key ='your API KEY'):
 ```